In 2021, the paper tracks were “Playing with Tensions.”

 SDA Journal Call for Manuscripts

-In addition to the external publishing activities of SDA board members and volunteers, SDA formally announced a commitment to launching a society publication.
-The publications working group met over the first half of the year to define options and assess feasibility and publisher and hosting options.
-As we developed the new SDA site, we carefully considered the capabilities for self-publishing and managing reviews.
+In addition to the external publishing activities of SDA board members and volunteers, SDA has formally announced a commitment to launching a society publication.
+The publications working group met over the first half of 2021 to define and assess feasibility and publisher and hosting options.
+As we developed the new SDA site, systemic.design, we carefully considered the capabilities for self-publishing and managing reviews.
 The outcome is launching a peer-reviewed biannual SDA journal, beginning at the end of 2021, and a call for the first formal call for manuscripts at RSD10.